-Measured with the total fertility rate, the birth rate was above the rate for the whole country in 13 regions in 2011.
-The Ostrobothnian regions had the highest relative numbers of births: 2.37 in Central Ostrobothnia, 2.33 in North Ostrobothnia and 2.17 in South Ostrobothnia.
-The birth rate exceeded the threshold on population's renewal in only these three regions.
-The lowest average birth rate of 1.65 was recorded in the region of Uusimaa.
+Measured with the total fertility rate, the birth rate was above the rate for the whole country in 14 regions.
+At the 2013 fertility rate, most children were born in the regions of Ostrobothnia and Kainuu: On average, 2.30 children per woman in Central Ostrobothnia, 2.24 in North Ostrobothnia and 2.02 in South Ostrobothnia and in Kainuu.
+The birth rate exceeded the threshold on population's renewal only in the two first mentioned regions.
+The lowest average birth rate of 1.58 was recorded in the region of Uusimaa.